As part of the delegation agreement with the European Union, ECMWF is implementing the Copernicus Climate Change Service (C3S).

 Why do we need climate information?

-This Service, which cuts across all other Copernicus Services, will deliver substantial economic value to Europe by:
+The Copernicus Climate Change Service, which cuts across all other Copernicus Services, will deliver substantial economic value to Europe by:

 - informing policy development to protect citizens from climate-related hazards such as high-impact weather events;

 - improving the planning of mitigation and adaptation practices for key human and societal activities;

 - promoting the development of new services for the benefit of society.

 The Service will build upon and complement capabilities existing at national level and being developed through a number of climate-change research initiatives.
 It will become a major contribution from the European Union to the WMO Global Framework for Climate Services (GFCS) and its Climate Monitoring Architecture.

 The Service will provide comprehensive climate information covering a wide range of components of the Earth-system (atmosphere, land, ocean, sea-ice and carbon) and timescales spanning decades to centuries (i.e. based on the instrumental record).
 It will maximise the use of past, current and future earth observations (from in-situ and satellite observing systems) in conjunction with modelling, supercomputing and networking capabilities.
 This conjunction will produce a consistent, comprehensive and credible description of the past, current and future climate.